Wednesday, November 3, 2021

 Type V: Galgalim

 Galgalim are the Cthulhoid “biblically accurate” angels that everyone gets so hyped about.
 Burning wheels within wheels, countless wobbling eyes, wings that unfold in Escher-like patterns.
 The turning of their wheels and the chanting of their many mouths causes the ascended principle of cosmic Law to emanate throughout the universe.
 They bare a terrible significance in the workings of the planar cosmos, and their duties are so utterly incomprehensible to mortal minds they can only be approximated through direct revelation.
 Still, they are recognized and revered by the earthly forces of Law, and are honored as patrons to many churches and institutions.
-Whole libraries can be filled with the countless musty tomes of dense scripture devoted to recording and explaining the importance of their deeds, all of which are written in intricate word squares and ideograms that are characteristic of the weirder Lawful doctrinal texts.
-Galgalim serve as the symbolic counterpart to the ancient chaos demons that turn mortal men insane merely by being made aware of their existence.
+Whole libraries are filled with musty tomes of dense scripture devoted solely to recording and explaining the importance of their deeds, all of which are written in intricate word squares and ideograms characteristic of only the most esoteric of Lawful doctrine.
+Galgalim are the symbolic counterpart of the ancient chaos demons that turn mortal men insane merely by being made aware of their existence.

 Crimsery